 Both Australia and New Zealand use the dollar, however, each nation has its own currency.

 Be aware that you cannot use Australian dollars in New Zealand and vice versa.
 Despite the two countries being close in proximity, each uses its own currency.
 This means that you must use Australian dollars in Australia and New Zealand dollars in New Zealand.
 Currencies also differ in other South Pacific nations.

 You can obtain both Australian and New Zealand dollars before you travel with rates varying amongst providers.
 Alternatively, you can exchange money during your time in Australia or New Zealand.

 If the prospect of performing the job you love around the world sounds appealing, why not discover more about the wide range of cruise ship jobs we have to offer?
-Simply complete the form below or contact our team via email to register your interest.
+Simply visit our cruise ship jobs section or register your interest.